donatocarlucci/focussetter.net/README.md

 # hallo-world
-this repository is a place to store ideas, resources, or share and discuss things with others.
+this repository is a place to store ideas, resources, etc. or to share and discuss things with others.